marcusolsson/obsidian-plugin-docs/docs/getting-started/create-your-first-plugin.md

 # Create your first plugin

 In this guide, you'll build a plugin for Obsidian.
-If you prefer a video walk-through, check out [Create Your Own Obsidian Plugin](https://www.youtube.com/watch?v=9lA-jaMNS0k) by [Antone Heyward](https://www.youtube.com/channel/UC9w43btR2UUsfR6ZUf3AlqQ), or [How to Create an Obsidian Plugin](https://www.youtube.com/watch?v=XaES2G3PVpg) by [Phibr0](https://github.com/phibr0) as part of [Obsidian Community Talks](https://www.youtube.com/@obsidiancommunitytalks9199).
+If you prefer a video walk-through, check out [Create Your Own Obsidian Plugin](https://www.youtube.com/watch?v=9lA-jaMNS0k) by [Antone Heyward](https://www.youtube.com/channel/UC9w43btR2UUsfR6ZUf3AlqQ) or [How to create a plugin for Obsidian](https://www.youtube.com/watch?v=XaES2G3PVpg) by [@phibr0](https://github.com/phibr0).

 :::warning Before you start
 **Don't develop plugins in your main vault.** When you develop a plugin, one mistake can lead to unintentional modifications to your vault.
 You also risk **permanently deleting your vault**.